 If your home is at the bottom of a hill, you’re vulnerable to high water pressure simply due to the effect of gravity.
-It can also occur as a result of thermal expansion inside your home that can result from your water changing its volume when heated.
+It can also occur as a result of the thermal expansion inside your home that can result from your water changing its volume when heated.
 Either way, you’ll need the help of a professional to resolve the issue.

 If you think your home might have too much water pressure, contact Gainesville Mechanical.
 We’re experts at plumbing maintenance and plumbing installation in Gainesville, GA, so give us a call at (800) 598-4328 today.